Bone Marrow Transplants

 High Dose cyclophosphamide (chemotherapy)

-Once remission is confirmed, SCT treatment involves a high dose of cyclophosphamide, an injectable chemotherapy drug typically administered by the referring veterinarian two weeks before the scheduled procedure.
+Once remission is confirmed, HSCT treatment involves a high dose of cyclophosphamide, an injectable chemotherapy drug typically administered by the referring veterinarian two weeks before the scheduled procedure.

 4